The Fugitive (1963 TV series): The Fugitive (2000)

 A short-lived TV series remake (CBS, October 6, 2000 – May 25, 2001) of the same name also aired, starring Tim Daly as Kimble, Mykelti Williamson as Gerard, and Stephen Lang as the one-armed man.
 It was filmed in various places, including Seattle, Washington.
 CBS cancelled the series after one season, leaving a cliffhanger unresolved.

 The Fugitive (2020)

 A spinoff that was broadcast on the Quibi platform, features Boyd Holbrook as a new fugitive, blue-collar worker Mike Ferro, who is wrongly accused of setting off a bomb on a Los Angeles subway train.
 He is relentlessly pursued by Detective Clay Bryce (Kiefer Sutherland), a legendary cop who is uncovering evidence that Mike may not be guilty.

 The Fugitive (2020)

 A two-part TV miniseries, Tōbōsha, was broadcast on TV Asahi which stars Ken Watanabe as Dr. Kazuki Kakurai in a plot that closely follows the 1993 film.
 (See also Monster, inspired by The Fugitive.)

+In popular culture

+Comic books

+In 1966, Dante Quinterno dedicated issue 106, volume 9 of the famed comic book Patoruzito, as a homage to The Fugitive.
+With the title being "El Evadido" and Isidorito mentioning on page 7, "I suspect that the doctor may be innocent, as in the TV show," breaking the fourth wall, as it were.